Materials that matter: Valérius

 ‘The road ahead will definitely be based around a circular fashion model – and it has already started.
 Right now, our plan is to keep supporting new sustainable projects but also keep investing in further developing our own Valérius 360, which currently works in the pre-consumer world – closing the loop by recycling our partners’ cutting waste.
 Hopefully, we will be able to expand to post-consumer fabric waste in the next couple of years too.’

-‘Besides the optimization of existing resources, we are also keen on exploring new ways to achieve responsible material options and ways to treat them, such as the application of biosciences to the textile industry, making cotton in a laboratory and using microorganisms in dyeing and finishing processes.’
+‘Besides the optimisation of existing resources, we are also keen on exploring new ways to achieve responsible material options and ways to treat them, such as the application of biosciences to the textile industry, making cotton in a laboratory and using microorganisms in dyeing and finishing processes.’

 ‘Continuing to work with COS is important in the future for us.
 From the beginning, they have shaped and inspired our way of thinking, which is an integral part of our company and our mission towards a more sustainable future.'